All Episodes

 Once again, AI doesn't produce food.

-So we, we've got to consider these things.
+So we've got to consider these things.

 That's what it says.

-Now the Lieutenant Governor actually has more legislative power in the state of Texas.
+Now, the lieutenant governor actually has more legislative power in the state of Texas.

-But the governor himself is the Commander in Chief, which requires me to be concerned about two main things.
+But the governor himself is the commander-in-chief, which requires me to be concerned about two main things.

 Physical security, economic security, right?

-Now food security and all those things fall underneath those categories, but we've got to be able to produce enough to sustain ourselves, right?
+Now, food, security, all those things fall underneath those categories, but we've got to be able to produce enough to sustain ourselves to go into the next generation.

 They're all essentially scarce, although Texas has a lot more land than most places at a cheaper cost.